 Whittier: Terreno acquired a 100% leased industrial building in June 2012 for approximately \$16.1.
 In 2014 the building became vacant and Terreno relocated an existing Terreno tenant to 100% of the building.
-Terreno sold the property in April 2017 for approximately \$25.3 million and recognized an unleveraged internal rate of return of approximately 14.5%.
-The capital is expected to be recycled into new acquisitions.
+Terreno sold the property in April 2017 for approximately \$25.3 million and recognized an unleveraged internal rate of return of 14.5%.
+The capital was recycled into a new acquisition.